May 25, 2025

 • moderately soft rubber adds grip on rocks

 That's a nice formula for hikers (like me) who hit a range of trails.
 This tread has worked for me on steep and rocky trails in Maine's Acadia National Park.
 It's also performed well in Pennsylvania's ridge and valley region. where trails often alternate between rocky ridges, blueberry bushes, and soggy valley floors.
-Those Vibram outsoles dig into forest floors and stick to rock slabs.
-A good balance.
-My feet have felt pretty secure on steep descents on loose rocks and leaf litter, some hardpack snow and ice, and technical singletrack trails.
-I've biffed twice on steep and slushy trails, but no tread really works well in those conditions.
+I've biffed twice on steep and slushy trails, where deeper lugs and grooves would have been helpful.
+Still, my feet have felt pretty secure on steep descents on loose rocks and leaf litter, some hardpack snow and ice, and singletrack trails.

 Value